-Carrot Weed it is also commonly known as Parsley Dropwort.
+Carrot Weed is also commonly known as Parsley Dropwort.
 It is native to Europe, the Middle East, and parts of western Asia and North Africa.
 In New Zealand it is widespread in pasture and on road sides throughout Auckland and Northland.

 It is usually found growing on acidic soils and will tolerate both damp and dry conditions.

 It reproduces through seed and tubers.
 The tubers are small and found the ends of the roots.
 They enable the plant to regenerate if inappropriate control work has been carried out.
 It is often spread as seed in hay cut and transported from infected paddocks.
+Wind blown seed from road sides and uncontrolled neighbouring properties are also a problem.

 Control Soil PH and fertility is important as Carrot Weed appears to do well in soils of lower PH.
 A soil PH of 6.1 to 7 is ideal.
 We can carry out your soil test for you at no charge for our time.
 So before investing in expensive fertilisers, that may not be required, give us a call.